RyzenGatto/Ai-HDL-MacroPad/README.md

 KiCad files can be found in its folder.
 Production files can be found in Export Files.
 Version 1 is a super simple 5-key design for use with a XIAO RP2040.
 It does not have Bluetooth.
 It's also much cheaper.
 Version 1.5 has BT and a lithium-ion battery and relies on the KMK firmware.

+The screw size is M2 2.2mm.

+Working on a version with the microcontroller directly on the board.

 This project is a team effort within the PRISM lab at the University of Arizona.